kreier/jetson-car/README.md

 It seemed like the combination of object detection and classification was the main problem making self-driving cars possible, together with latency.
 As it turns out, there is much more to do.
 Additional sensors like LIDAR really help, even Tesla finally gave in.
 And here are some example videos to show what's possible and what is still challenging:

 - [Why self-driving cars have stalled - It's Complicated](https://www.youtube.com/watch?v=4sCK-a33Nkk) by The Guardian September 2022
+- [Lidar vs. Tesla: the race for fully self driving cars](https://www.youtube.com/watch?v=pUtJ8HPZRkw) from June 2023 by the Verge
 - [I RACED My Self-Driving RC Car](https://www.youtube.com/watch?v=zuyOdaQ2xuw) by Steven Gong in July 2023, taking part in the [F1 tenth](https://f1tenth.org/) race 2023, but they use Jetson Xavier NX from 2020, at least 3x more powerful than the Nano (Volta instead of Maxwell, 21 TOPS since int8 is supported) and with $399 4x more expensive
 - [Sorry.
 Your Car Will Never Drive You Around.](https://www.youtube.com/watch?v=2DOd4RLNeT4) - from January 2024, self driving cars are 8 times __less__ safe than humans, see data at minute 15 and 11.3 deaths per 100 million miles for Tesla FSD versus 1.35 deaths for humans
 - [Video First AI powered Race - A2RL Abu Dhabi](https://www.youtube.com/watch?v=feTxamTHQAA) - disaster 2024-04-28 [https://a2rl.io/](https://a2rl.io/)